 The “Military Kicker” program offers you additional pay – up to $1073.40 – if you are eligible for V.A. educational benefits, such as the Montgomery G.I.
 Bill, for on-the-job training as a Police Officer Recruit, while attending the training academy as well as the 12-month probationary period after graduation.

 If you are active reserve and need to attend drills, you are allocated 20 paid working days per year for your military obligations.
 Visit our Benefits & Salary Page for more information.

 You can advance within the MPD through either promotion or assignment with an out-of-rank pay.

 Do I have to pay for my training?

 No, recruit officers do not pay for the Memphis Police Academy training program.
 In fact, you will draw a full salary through 21 weeks as a Police Officer Recruit.
-However, Police Officer Recruits are responsible for purchasing recruit clothing and classroom supplies within two weeks of starting the Academy at a cost up to $300-$400.
+The City of Memphis will now purchase all recruits’ clothing and classroom supplies necessary to successfully start the Training Academy at no cost.